Arbitraging Narrow Bracketers: Follow-up to Study 1: an Attempt to Debias

-Moreover, NARROW and AFTER are statistically significantly different in this case, as indicated by Table \ref{tab:mwu_before_after_on_page}.
+Now BOTH and AFTER are statistically significantly different in this case, as indicated by Table \ref{tab:t_test_before_after_on_page}.
 However, the issues around the different sample population for BEFORE/AFTER remain, given that we collected most of the data after COVID-19 induced lockdowns.